graphikDB/graphik/README.md

 - fine-grained authorization model to support requests directly from the origin user/public client(user on browser, ios app, android app, etc)
     - enforce role-based-access-control based on attributes found on the profile of the user manged by the identity provider
 - graphQL API to support a declarative query language for public clients(user on browser, ios app, android app, etc), data analysts, and database administrators
-- graphQL playground for built in, SSO protected user interface for interacting with the database and exploring data outside of software development
 - gRPC API for api -> database requests - gRPC tooling server side is more performant & has better tooling
     - auto-generate client SDK's in most languages (python, javascript, csharp, java, go, etc)
 - database schema operations managed via integration with state of the art change management/automation tooling - [terraform](https://terraform.io)